Energy Efficiency Frequently Asked Questions

 May I opt out of the energy efficiency (EE) conservation programs and still participate in the demand-side management (DSM) program, or vice versa?

 I have multiple accounts with Duke Energy.
 Can I opt out a portion of those accounts while keeping others opted in?

 Yes, you can opt out by account, providing that those accounts meet the qualifications to opt out.

 Where do I send my request to opt in or out?

-Opt-in and opt out provision forms are provided for your convenience on this website.
-You may attach the completed form to an e-mail and send to BusinessServiceCenter@duke-energy.com or print the form and mail to:
+South Carolina Opt-in and opt-out provision forms are provided for your convenience on this website.
+You may attach the completed form to an e-mail and send to SCEEDSM@duke-energy.com or fax it to 980.373.9978.

 How can I tell if my request to opt in or out has been made effective on my account(s)?

 Customers electing to opt in/out will receive a written confirmation once the change has been made in Duke Energy’s billing system.

 Do I have to notify the Public Service Commission of South Carolina (PSCSC) that I am electing to opt out?